sven-friedel/sven-friedel.github.io/README.md

 # 📊 Data Analyst Portfolio – Sven Friedel

 Welcome!
-This portfolio bundles my projects build on diffrent stacks and platforms into one single place.
+This repository bundles my data projects build on diffrent stacks and platforms into one github page.

 ---

 ## 🧑‍💻 About Me

-I'm a data analyst from Germany with a background in IT Consutling & Strategy Consulting, currently working in Tokyo.
+I'm a data analyst from Germany with a background in IT & Strategy Consulting, currently working in Tokyo.
 I specialize in making sense of data, turning large and often messy data sets into clear and actionable insights to support executives in making well informed decisions.

 🔧 Tools & Languages: